Gluten Free

 4. Is gluten-free healthy for you?

-What is gluten?
+What is Gluten-Free Flour?

-Can anyone eat gluten-free?
+Who can eat gluten-free?

-What do people look for in gluten-free?
-Is it healthy for you?
+What do you look for in gluten-free?

 Our gluten-free flour and grain

-We stock two organic gluten-free grains, buckwheat and rice, and we mill four gluten-free flours: buckwheat, rice, and our two new additions: millet and sorghum.
-The millet we use is the larger foxtail millet, and the rice we use is organic long-grain brown rice, which may be replaced by medium-grain if long-grain is unavailable.
-Our gluten-free flours can be substituted for the gluten ones in most recipes, with chickpea flour often
+We stock four organic gluten-free grains, buckwheat, millet, sorghum and brown rice, and so we mill four gluten-free flours: buckwheat, millet, sorghum and brown rice flours.
+The millet we use is the larger foxtail millet, and the rice we use is organic long-grain brown rice, which we may replace with medium-grain if long-grain is unavailable.
+Our gluten-free flours can be substituted for the gluten ones in most recipes, with sorghum or chickpea flour often added for lightness, and sometimes also ground linseed/flaxseed.
+We separate our gluten products from our gluten-free ones at Organic Flour Mills NZ, with separate mill rooms for our gluten Zentrofan mills, and our gluten-free Zentrofan mill, in order to prevent cross-contamination.

 Back to blog